Dust off your lederhosen a bit early this year at Munich’s annual Starkbierzeit festival happening around the city, March 15–April 6.

 If you're looking for a popular spot to grab a bite, Munich has plenty of excellent eateries to choose from.
 Here are a few from Skyscanner's listings to help you get started.

 One of Munich's most popular restaurants is Schneider Bräuhaus München, which has an average of five stars out of 10 reviews on Skyscanner.

 "Breakfast in Munich: a steaming bowl of white sausages, a basket of pretzels and beer," wrote visitor Rich.
 "Schneider specializes in wheat beers.
 It's a great place to eat because it's not nearly as packed as the Hofbrauhaus but it has all the charm necessary."

 Hofbrauhaus (Platzl 9)

-If you're looking for a solid place to grab a drink, plan to visit Hofbrauhaus, with 4.3 stars from 88 reviews.
+If you're looking for a solid place to grab a drink, plan to visit Hofbrauhaus.

 One of Munich's oldest breweries, the main dining hall features tables engraved with initials dating back to 1897.
-Order a liter of Hofbräu original beer and a brotzeiten plate of cheese, meat, bread and pickles to share.
+Order a liter of Hofbräu Original and a brotzeiten plate of cheese, meat, bread and pickles to share.